Heapy/awesome-kotlin/README.md

 * [rozkminiacz/KotlinUnitTesting](https://github.com/rozkminiacz/KotlinUnitTesting) - Kotlin Unit Testing Examples.
 * [itmaginationdemos/KMM-Sample-App](https://github.com/itmaginationdemos/KMM-Sample-App) - A sample app written with the help of KMM (Kotlin Multiplatform).
 File System access, voice recording, and persistence.
 * [formation-res/kt-fullstack-demo](https://github.com/formation-res/kt-fullstack-demo) - This demo kotlin-js project implements a UI and server for a little recipe search engine to demonstrate fritz2, kotlin-js, localization with mozilla fluent, use of koin in a webapp.
+* [vicboma1/GettingStartedKotlin](https://github.com/vicboma1/GettingStartedKotlin) - Learn the basics of getting started with kotlin.

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>
 * [Vektah/CodeGlance](https://github.com/Vektah/CodeGlance) - Intelij IDEA plugin for displaying a code mini-map similar to the one found in Sublime.